 The “Me Too” movement has brought sexual harassment in the spotlight.
-In Illinois, sexual harassment is illegal.
-Our sexual harassment lawyers work to resolve sexual harassment in the workplace.
-Sometimes we help while an employee still works for an employer and sometimes after the employee is fired (or quit).
+In Illinois, sexual harassment and sexual assault is illegal.
+Our sexual harassment lawyers work to resolve sexual harassment in and outside of the workplace.

 Sexual harassment involves unwelcome sexual conduct, requests for sexual favor, advances and other conduct.
 Private employers are prohibited from discriminating on the basis of sex: “It shall be an unlawful employment practice for an employer … to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s … sex….”
 42 U.S.C. § 2000e–2(a)(1).
 Employers can be held vicariously liable for a supervisor’s sexual harassment of a subordinate.